-Office 365’s security features won’t protect users from all cybersecurity threats.
+Office 365’s security features won’t protect users from all cyber security threats.

 Now, Microsoft reports it counts its Office 365 users in the hundreds of millions.
 However, enterprise usage does not always equal enterprise value – particularly when it comes to cybersecurity.

 Filtering and time-of-click protection can produce results where training fails.

 The FBI estimates that organizations across the United States lose $1.2 billion every year due to email scams.
 Since phishing is by far the most popular way to get malicious code into an organization’s network, it follows that training employees to recognize phishing attempts is an effective strategy for preventing phishing attacks.
-But how good of a strategy is it

 Continue reading “Can Phishing Awareness Training Cause More Harm Than Good?” »